auth0/Lock.Android/README.md

 ## Usage

 If you haven't done yet, go to [Auth0](https://auth0.com) and create an Account, it's free!
-Then create a new [Client](https://manage.auth0.com/#/applications) of type *Native* and add a URL in *Allowed Callback URLs* with the following format:
+Then create a new [Application](https://manage.auth0.com/#/applications) of type *Native* and add a URL in *Allowed Callback URLs* with the following format:

 ```
 https://{YOUR_AUTH0_DOMAIN}/android/{YOUR_APP_PACKAGE_NAME}/callback
 ```

 The *package name* value required in the Callback URL can be found in your app's `build.gradle` file in the `applicationId` property.
-Both the *domain* and *client id* values can be found at the top of your client's settings.
+Both the *domain* and *client id* values can be found at the top of your Application's settings.
 You're going to use them to setup the SDK so let's add them to the `strings.xml` file:

 ```xml
 <resources>